 A study of the documentation of the OT treatment process and a Level I Fieldwork.
-Prerequisite or corequisite: Composition I ENGL 1010
+Prerequisite or Corequisite: ENGL 1010 Composition I

 OTA 1150 Med Term for OT 1 Credit 1 Web-Based Lecture Hour

 Web-based course introducing the OTA student to the terminology used in the medical profession.